Naveen2002763/AI_AgriTech_Hackathon_Stage1/README.md

 Due to size constraints, only a sample of the dataset is included in this repo.
 The full dataset (1,300 images and labels) can be downloaded from https://www.kaggle.com/datasets/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes.

+📁 Note: Due to GitHub's file size constraints, only 3 sample images and corresponding labels have been included in the `data/` folder for structure reference.
+📦 The full dataset (1,300+ images) can be downloaded from [Kaggle here](https://www.kaggle.com/datasets/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes).

+📂 Project Structure:
+- `data/`: Sample structure with a few training/validation images and labels
+- `src/yolov5/`: Custom training, validation, and detection scripts
+- `src/yolov5/runs/`: Output visualizations (e.g., best.png, confusion matrix)

 ## 🧠 Model Used
 YOLOv5 (custom-trained on labeled crop/weed dataset)